Wings of History Air Museum

 The Franklin O-150 (company designation 4AC-150) was an American air-cooled aircraft engine of the late 1930s (first run in 1938).
 The engine is of four-cylinder, horizontally-opposed layout with a displaced of 150 cubic inches.
-The first model used a single magneto.
-This engine has dual magnetos.
+The first model used a single magneto while later models had dual magnetos.
+We have examples of both versions on display at Wings of History.

 Aeronca 50 Chief